Minor in Entrepreneurship

 A minor in entrepreneurship requires completion of 18 credits.
 With the exception of students majoring in accounting or business administration, students with any other major may also complete this minor.
 In meeting the requirements of this discipline-based minor, a student may not use more than nine credits that are also used to meet the requirements of another major or minor.

-Students in the minor are strongly encouraged to participate in Connolly Entrepreneurship Society, Student Pitch Competition, and Entrepreneurship Internship Program or to attend two or more Entrepreneurship Summits.
+Students in the minor are strongly encouraged to participate in Connolly Entrepreneurship Society (CES), Student Pitch Competition, or other CES-sponsored events.
+They are also encouraged to attend two or more Entrepreneurship Summits when offered.

 Required Courses for the Minor

 BUS 160: Foundations of Entrepreneurship and Business (3).
-Prerequisites: Open only to students who have not taken a 200-level business administration course and who are not BSADM, ACCB, or PACC majors, or by instructor consent.
-This interdisciplinary course is designed for students from across all parts of campus who are interested in entrepreneurship and in perhaps someday starting, owning or running their own businesses, or pursuing an entrepreneurial career inside of others' organizations.
+An interdisciplinary introduction for students who are interested in entrepreneurship and in perhaps someday starting, owning or running their own businesses, or pursuing an entrepreneurial career inside of others' organizations.
 Although entrepreneurship is a creative process, it also requires specific skills, knowledge, and tools to enhance the probability of success.
-In this course, you will begin to learn about and explore all aspects of developing your own ideas for new business ventures (including non-profits or social entrepreneurship).
-You will get started on the actual process of pursuing ideas for a new venture and work with others in small teams to explore doing so.
-Through this lens of entrepreneurship, students will receive an introduction to all of the primary aspects of business.
-(Note: students who completed BUS195A: Foundations of Management and Entrepreneurship prior to fall 2019 are considered to have completed this requirement.)
+This course helps students explore all aspects of developing ideas for new business ventures, including nonprofits or social entrepreneurship, including starting on the actual process of pursuing ideas and working with others in small teams.
+Through this lens of entrepreneurship, students receive an introduction to all of the primary aspects of business.

-BUS 397: Entrepreneurship Minor Capstone (3).
-Prerequisites: Senior standing and completion of 6 credits of Entrepreneurship Electives and 6 credits of Business Electives designated for the minor.
-This capstone course, specifically for Entrepreneurship Minors, is designed to expose students to a strategic perspective on business challenges in the context of entrepreneurial firms.
-Integrating concepts and analytical tools from functional disciplines (e.g., finance, marketing, accounting) in the diagnosis, analysis, and resolution of complex business situations, students develop the knowledge, skills, and abilities necessary to excel in new ventures or in today's increasingly entrepreneurial corporate environments.
+BUS 399: Entrepreneurship (3).
+Prerequisites: waived for entrepreneurship minors.
+A capstone course designed to expose students to a strategic perspective on business challenges in the context of entrepreneurial firms.
+Integrating concepts and analytical tools from functional disciplines (e.g., finance, marketing, accounting) in the diagnosis, analysis, and resolution of complex business situations, this seminar helps students develop the knowledge, skills, and abilities necessary to excel in either new ventures or in today's increasingly entrepreneurial corporate environments.
 Among other activities, students learn from case studies, class discussions, and working together to develop and present a business plan.
-Students also have the opportunity to explore their own business startup ideas by writing a comprehensive business plan.
-Students participating in this course will participate in W&L's Business Plan Competition.
+Limited to BSADM, ACCT, or JMCB majors and ENTR minors.
+Not open to students who have taken or are currently enrolled in ACCT 398.

 Entrepreneurship Electives for the Minor (must take two courses)